Foodtasia

 I haven't tested them with less sugar.
 Less sugar would further decrease the dry ingredients to egg whites ratio, making them even flatter.
 If you did try this, you could increase the almond paste or add some almond flour or decrease the egg whites.
 It will take a little experimentation to get the right consistency.

-Tisha Paige
+5. Tisha Paige says

 Perhaps user error....but they didn't seem too firm up enough to get off the sheet nicely, even after cooling.
 Flavor was great.